dniel/terraform/README.md

 - dev is deployed to on-prem  on VMWare Tanzu.

 In addition
-- services is a shared services stack at home.
+- services is a shared services on-prem on VMWare Tanzu.

 To deploy an environment its meant to stand in its directory and do `terraform apply` Secrets are stored in encrypted files in the repo and contains a couple of variables